opmentis/lab1-foodbot/README.md

 print(data)

 ```
-4. If you want to end the chat and start a new session whenever you want by handling a signal, you can include the following code in chat.py:
+4. If you want to end the chat and start a new session whenever you want by handling a signal(ctr+c), you can include the following code in chat.py:

 ```python
 import signal